-Paul tell us to renew ours minds.
+Paul tells us to renew our minds.
 This is good advice.
 Consider this post a follow up to Garbage in, Garbage out.
 The mind is a field of many thoughts both good and bad, both helpful and destructive.
 Paul reminds us that our minds tend to pick things up, they are sponges that collect.
 Our minds-eye sees all and un-discerningly it makes an imprint.
-There are many things I wish I could un-see, but instead I have to form a response.
+There are many things I wish I could un-see, but instead, I have to form a response.
 Our minds absorb all manner of things that influence and direct our lives.
 These have a tendency to overtake us.
-Without proper redirection we can go to dark places.
+Without proper redirection, we can go to dark places.
 For example, it is fine to dislike Trump, but failing to curb that feeling will lead to believing Trump will bring about the destruction of the world so your only option is to go burn down a Californian boulevard.

 When we do not take every thought captive we can be overcome with anxiety and that can cause massive dissonance that we will be unable to handle because of our current mode of thinking.
 Paul gives us an anchor for our thoughts which is the Word of God and more specifically the person of Christ.
 This will bring about a peace in God, as you find anchors in God’s truth instead.
 This is a recipe to become able to respond in a more measured way to anything.

 Have your viewpoint, but all the baggage that we attach to it is what I am talking about.
 Walking through a field shouldn’t mean we always need a bomb detector.
 If your viewpoints don’t lead to peace, then perhaps a new truth is in order.
 Perhaps our minds need some maintenance?

 2. Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
 (Romans 12)